Differentiating the Curriculum

 - Strategy: An example of differentiation by task may be preparing and presenting differentiated tasks on a worksheets to facilitate different cognitive levels.
 Present a worksheet that gets progressively more difficult as the number of tasks increase.

-- The student with autism could be asked to complete an identified number or activities on the worksheet.
+- The autistic student could be asked to complete an identified number or activities on the worksheet.
 The numbers should be visually identified on the worksheet.

 - Differentiating by task permits the student to succeed as they demonstrate they understand the complexity of the task through completing a lesser amount.

-- Pupils with autism often find it difficult to complete activities involving multiple or complex sequences.
+- Autistic pupils may find it difficult to complete activities involving multiple or complex sequences.

 - Consequently not completing an activity or task could be interpreted by the teacher as the student not have the knowledge or skills needed to complete a task.

 - Strategy: To differentiate for this the teacher should carry out a task analysis on activities and present the individual steps visually or use video modelling and provide the model to the student as a visual aid.

 Outcome: Differentiation by outcome can mean all students working towards a shared outcome or an individual student working towards a personalized outcome.